SatyaVSarma/dimsum/README.md

 ~~~
 ## Hadoop
 ### Naive implementation
-To run the naive computation of A.TA, please run:
+To run the naive computation of A.TA (dot products), please run:
 ~~~
 python take_off.py m n naive
 ~~~
-`m` and `n` being matrix shape.
+`m` and `n` being the number of rows and columns respectively.
 ### DIMSUM implementation
-This subsection tells the reader how to run the algorithm in a distributed fashion from scratch:
+This subsection explains how to run the algorithm in a distributed fashion, from scratch:
 - Generation of a large sparse matrix
 - Computation of cosine similarities via Hadoop jobs (DIMSUM algorithm)
 - Comparison with true values